International Paper

 49. Percentage of wood/wood fibre supply (tonnes) from all suppliers that comes from FSC FM certified areas?

-The company reports that it sources 32% of fibre from forests certified to the FSC, PEFC or SFI forest management standards, however it does not provide a figure for FSC FM alone.
+The company reports that it sources 31% of its fiber from forests certified to the FSC, PEFC, or SFI forest management standards.
+However, it does not provide a figure for FSC FM alone.

 50. Commitment to source only wood/wood fibre that meets FSC Controlled Wood and/or PEFC Controlled Sources requirements?